|TOP 100 Things to do in Sydney, Australia|

 What to do with the children when it rains in Sydney

-Family kid things to do in Sydney when it rains
+Family things to do in Sydney when it rains

 It is sad but true that Sydney's skies aren't always blue.
 There's got to be a little rain sometimes, but you try explaining that to your little person.

-So what do you do if it rains when you are in Sydney and the short stuff need stuff to do
+So what do you do if it rains when you are in Sydney and the kids need things to do

 If you want to make a run for it there are options north, west and south of Sydney: